 Conflict erupted in the 16th century as Spain wielded its imperial power to suppress the rise of Protestantism in the northern provinces.
 Allying with the Catholic provinces to the south, Holland revolted against the Spanish and declared independence in 1588.
 A period of economic prosperity and cultural flowering ensued in the 17th century now recognised as Holland’s golden age.
 During this period, the country became a colonial power in Asia, Africa, the Caribbean and South America while the settlement of New Amsterdam in 1625 established a beachhead in North America.
 Concurrently, shipbuilding and related industries flourished.
 Wars with England over control of sea trade checked Holland’s ascendance, and France annexed the country in 1795.
 After the defeat of Napoleon at Waterloo, Prince William I of Orange became king and the 17 northern and southern provinces of the Netherlands reunited only to be severed again in 1830, as Belgium declared independence.

 The 19th century saw a shift to an industrialised society.
 The country managed to stay out of World War 1, but a few decades later succumbed to the onslaught of the Nazis, who systematically decimated Holland’s Jewish population.
 After World War 2, the Netherlands developed a progressive social welfare system and saw major migration from Morocco, Turkey and the former Dutch colonies of Surinam and the Antilles as a response to labour shortages.

 Did you know?

-• The World Happiness Report ranks the Netherlands the seventh happiest nation in the world.
+• The World Happiness Report ranks the Netherlands the sixth happiest nation in the world.

 • The age of the Dutch Masters in the 17th century produced many painters including Rembrandt and Vermeer.